googleapis/google-cloud-ruby/RELEASING.md

    [stackdriver](https://github.com/googleapis/google-cloud-ruby/blob/master/stackdriver)
    last, in case of dependency changes.
 (See steps 13 and 14, below.)

-1. In root directory of the project, review the changes for the gem since its last release.
+1. In the root directory of the project, from the master branch, review the changes for the gem since its last release.

     ```sh
+    $ git pull
     $ bundle exec rake changes[<gem>]
     ```